-Gas line purging is required with new piping or systems in which air has entered.
+Gas line purging is required with new piping or systems.

-Purging should be performed per the current edition of NFPA 54 the National Fuel Gas Code.
+Purging should be performed per the current edition of NFPA 54 the National Fuel Gas Code or CAN/CSA B149.1 Natural Gas and Propane Installation Code.

 ELECTRICAL WIRING

 All electrical work must be installed in accordance with the National Electrical Code, ANSI/NFPA 70 or the Canadian Electrical Code, CSA C22.1 and local requirements.